 The settling time is about 79 s.

 Return to the SISO Design Graphical editor and increase the gain of C1 in the root locus plot.
 At a gain of about 90.2, you will see the complex pair of poles move toward a slower time constant as the third pole moves toward a faster one.
-You can view the trade-off in the LTI Viewer for SISO Design.
+You can view the trade-off in the Linear System Analyzer for SISO Design.
 As the gain is changed, the closed-loop step response changes.